Navidfoumani/ConvTran/README.md

 `python main.py --epochs 1500 --data_dir Datasets/UEA/`

 ## Citation

-If you find **ConvTran** useful for your research, please consider citing this paper:
+If you find **ConvTran** useful for your research, please consider citing this paper using the following information (we will update it with the Data Mining and Knowledge Discovery version when it is published):

 ````
 ```